 Fellowship Dungeon Difficulty Explained

 Every dungeon in Fellowship is scaled through a series of difficulty levels called Leagues.
 The higher the League, the higher the power, the tighter the timers, and the higher the quality of loot rolls.
-Players begin at Contender League and progress through Adept, Champion, and ultimately Paragon, the actual endgame tier where set pieces and relics are found.
-Here is a brief overview of how each level of difficulty plays:
+Season 3 changes this structure, so each League now has three regular difficulties, while Capstone works as the fourth step and the main gate into the next League.
+Here is a brief overview of how each difficulty layer plays:

 |---|---|---|---|